anuzzzzz/cloudtrail-llm-forensics/CAPSTONE_JOURNEY.md

 # Result: 98% accuracy!!!
 ```

-But then I realized: The model just learned "if errorCode == AccessDenied, predict Malicious".
+But then we realized: The model just learned "if errorCode == AccessDenied, predict Malicious".
 That's it.
 That's not actually learning to detect attacks - it's learning the labeling rules.

 This dataset was from a CTF (Capture The Flag) challenge.
 It's intentionally designed with obvious attack patterns for students to practice on.
 Not realistic at all.